Introduction to forex scams

 What are forex scams?

 Most Forex trading scams are easy to identify because they are too good to be true.
 If you are new and believe in the false idea that you can turn into a billionaire in a day, swindlers will catch you with lucrative investment opportunities.
-Don’t let your lack of knowledge turn your trading experience into a nightmare.
+Don’t let your lack of knowledge make your trading experience a nightmare.

 How to spot a forex scam?